ENCODE-DCC/regulome-encoded/README.md

 npm install -g eslint-plugin-react
 ```

->:warning: _Note_: You don't have to use Sublime Text 3 but you _must_ insure that linting in your editor behaves as it does in Sublime Text 3.
+>:warning: _Note_: You don't have to use Sublime Text 3 but you _must_ ensure that linting in your editor behaves as it does in Sublime Text 3.

 ### Sublime Text 3